LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 #### New Builders

-If you never built with Xcode, you will be associating the Loop App Group you just created with the Loop identifier and adding a time sensitive capability to the Loop identifier.
+If you never built with Xcode, you will be associating the Loop App Group you just created with the Loop identifier and adding Time Sensitive Notifications capability to the Loop identifier.

 #### Xcode Builders

-If you have built with Xcode, you will be verifying the Loop identifier is properly configured.
+If you have built with Xcode, you will be verifying the Loop identifier is properly configured including the Time Sensitive Notifications.
+(For Loop v2.2.x, you may need to add this.)

 #### All Builders

+!!! tips "Look out for Other Apps"
+    There are other apps in the Loop universe that may show up with different App Groups.
+That's OK.
+Just make sure you select the Loop App Group for Loop.

+    Example: Loop Follow users may see more than one Option in the App Group Assignment dialog box.
+For Loop, select the one with group.com.TEAMID.loopkit.LoopGroup that uses your TEAMID.

 Find and click on the Loop identifier row to see the `Edit Your App ID Configuration` screen.
 You will be taking two actions for this identifier.